ephraimkunz/random-verse/README.md

 }
 ```

 * This project uses [Shuttle](https://www.shuttle.rs) to deploy and serve content.
-Run `cargo shuttle deploy --allow-dirty` to deploy a new version.
+Run `shuttle deploy` to deploy a new version.
 * Book of Mormon and KJV bible text comes from the [LDS Documentation Project](https://scriptures.nephi.org/start).